✓ Updated March 2026

 Sunrise Kayak through Ha Long Bay's Limestone Karsts

-naturePaddle a kayak through the emerald waters of Ha Long Bay as the first rays of sun paint the towering limestone karsts in hues of orange and pink.
-This intimate experience allows you to navigate hidden lagoons and sea caves, far from the larger cruise boats, and hear the gentle lapping of waves against ancient rock formations.
+naturePaddle through the emerald waters of Ha Long Bay as the first rays of sun paint the towering limestone karsts in hues of orange and pink.
+This intimate experience allows you to discover hidden lagoons and sea caves away from the larger cruise boats, feeling the ancient stillness of this UNESCO World Heritage site.

 Best time: Oct-Apr